2013 ICC Africa Under-19 Championship Division One

-The 2013 ICC Africa Under-19 Championship Division One was a cricket tournament held in Uganda from 25–31 May 2013.
+The 2013 ICC Africa Under-19 Championship Division One was a cricket tournament held in Uganda from 25 to 31 May 2013.
 Matches were played at grounds in Entebbe and Kampala, with Kampala's Lugogo Stadium hosting the final.

 Namibia won the tournament by defeating Kenya in the final, qualifying for the 2014 Under-19 World Cup in the United Arab Emirates.
 Two African under-19 sides, South Africa and Zimbabwe, are ICC full members, and thus qualified directly for the World Cup.
 Ugandan all-rounder Lawrence Sempijja was Player of the Tournament, while Namibian Xander Pitchers and Kenyan Paramveer Singh led the competition in runs and wickets, respectively.
 Namibia's JJ Smit was named Player of the Final, having taken 4/17 (including a hat-trick).

 The tournament was the fifth edition of the ICC Africa Under-19 Championships, and the second to be held in Uganda (after the inaugural championship in 2001).
 Eight teams participated, divided into two pools for the group stages.
 The five best teams after the tournament's playoffs qualified directly for the 2015 Division One tournament, while the three lowest-placed teams were relegated to the 2014 Division Two tournament, with the winner of that tournament gaining promotion to Division One in 2015.